Make A Claim If Injured When Working Through An Agency

 Agency workers also ask us “can agencies charge for PPE”?
 The answer is no, whether it is returnable or not.
 However, if an agency worker’s employment is terminated and the PPE is not returned, providing their contract of employment clearly stipulates its return, an employer could deduct the cost of replacing the PPE from an agency worker’s pay.

 When filing an agency worker injury claim, there are several things that factor into who would be held responsible for your accident.
-However, when employed as an agency worker, the person in charge of the business, company or facility would give you all the instructions relating to the job you are contracted to carry out.
+However, when working through an agency, the person in charge of the business, company or facility would give you all the instructions relating to the job you are contracted to carry out.
 As an agency worker, you would be seen as an “employee” of the company you are contracted out to.
 Therefore, you are entitled to receive employee “protection” as well as any relevant “benefits” which could include sick pay for agency workers.
 In short, if you are injured in the workplace, the company that hired you through the agency would be held responsible for the incident because they are the owners or managers of the business and you could be entitled to sick pay for agency workers.

 This means that when you are employed as an agency worker in an office or other workplace and you suffer an injury through no fault of your own whilst at work, you could be entitled to file for temp agency workers compensation from the business owner or its operator.
 You would not file your claim against the agency that contracted you to work for the business where the incident occurred.